 Waw an Namus Facts

 - The astounding volcano known as Waw an Namus truly distinguishes itself from other, relatively ordinary volcanoes.
 The name of the magnificent site also has an alternate spelling, however.
-By either name, though, it’s a breathtaking sight to behold.
+By either name, though, this marvel remains a breathtaking sight to behold.

-- Surprisingly, the English translation of the original name roughly equals Oasis of mosquitoes.
+- Surprisingly enough, the English translation of the original name of this wonder roughly equals Oasis of mosquitoes.
 The exact age of the formation also remains a point of controversy among scientists.
 Different pieces of evidence hint at varying ages for this work of Nature.

-- The natives of the region knew of the existence of this masterpiece for centuries, prior to its discovery by outsiders.
-The first mention of it to the rest of the world occurred in 1862.
+- The natives of the region it appears in knew of the existence of this masterpiece for many centuries, prior to its discovery by outsiders.
+The first mention of it to the rest of the world, howver, occurred in 1862.
 The German explorer Karl Moritz von Beurmann made that report.

-- The first known outsider to reach it, however, only did so in 1920.
-The French explorer Laurent Lapierre had that singular honor.
+- The first known outsider to reach it, though, only did so in the year 1920.
+At that time, the French explorer Laurent Lapierre had that singular honor.
 The first known scientist to reach the volcano, did so in 1931.
 That distinction belongs to the Italian geologist, Ardito Desio.

-- In our modern era, this creation of natural forces represents one of the most popular tourist destinations in its region.
-Those fortunate enough to visit Waw an Namus quickly realize that it has far more to offer the observer than many other volcanoes.
+- In our modern era, this creation of powerful natural forces now represents one of the most popular tourist destinations in its region.
+Those fortunate individuals enough to visit Waw an Namus quickly realize that it has far more to offer the observer than many other volcanoes.

 Related Articles